dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 </html>
 ```

-- To Run a to run the app from virtual local web server install npm utilities like `serve, http, lite-server, static` etc
+- To Run a to run the app from virtual local web server install npm utilities like `serve, HTTP, lite-server, static` etc
   - command: `npm install lite-server -g`
-  - start server with command: `lite-server` and check output in browser
+  - start server with the command: `lite-server` and check the output in the browser

 <p>
   <figure>